-Despite poor fuel economy and mediocre safety ratings, the Jeep Wrangler continues to be a huge seller for the folks at MOPAR.
+Despite its poor fuel economy and mediocre safety ratings, the Jeep Wrangler continues to be a huge seller for the folks at MOPAR.
 What makes the Jeep Wrangler so popular with men and women of all ages?
 What’s the attraction?
 The answer I hear most is that the Jeep Wrangler is just plain cool.
 This article takes a look at the Top 10 reasons why.

 1. It’s Part of Our History: